-We always assess your breast cancer risk by checking your screening status before your operation.
-Despite this, there is a risk of around 1 in 1000 that the breast tissue that we remove and send to pathology, may be reported as having unsuspected breast cancer.
-As soon as we are aware of this, we will arrange for you to see a surgeon that specialises in breast cancer and provide you with information regarding the options for breast reconstruction.
+We always check your breast cancer risk by checking your screening status before your operation.
+Despite this, there is a risk of around 1 in 1000 that any breast tissue that we remove and send to pathology may be reported as having unsuspected breast cancer.
+As soon as we are aware of this, we will arrange for you to see a surgeon that specialises in breast cancer and provide you with information on the options in breast reconstruction.